Neutis/neutis-docs/docs/intro/flash.md

 - Screenshot with flashing process
 - Screenshot with "Done"

-Now we'll see Linux booting on the serial port.
-Neutis devboard has a soldered out USB-Serial converted.
-So you won't need a separate device to see the output.
-In order to enable it put a jumper on <UART> pins (photo)

-## Serial connection

-### Linux/MacOS

-screen

-### Windows

-PuTTy

 ## Boot your Neutis!

 - Reset the Neutis devboard (photo)
 - Here it goes! (screenshot of screen with Linux booting)
+- To see the actual output by yourself you'll need to [connect over serial](../connectivity/serial.md)

 There're other ways to connect to your Neutis.
-The easiest is to ssh over USB-Ethernet connection.
-Take a look [here](../connectivity/connectivity.md)!
+Explore other connectivity options [here](../connectivity/connectivity.md)!